 Wheaton, MN hasbargenlandcattle.com(320)-815-5185

 All of our Ile de France genetics have came from pasture-based lambing flocks that focus on economics and efficiency where the ewes have been selected for generations to birth and raise multiple lambs on grass without supervision.
-I use this philosophy to raise my ewes on a forage based ration and shed lamb with minimal supervision.
+I use this same philosophy to raise my ewes on a forage based ration and shed lamb with minimal supervision.

 Our ewe flock focuses on easy keeping, low maintenance, maternal genetics that produce 140 pound market lambs with efficient gains, large loin-eyes, and high dressing percentages.
 Our goal is to wean a 200% lamb crop raised on the ewe and to market the lambs at four and a half to five months on 25-30% forage ration.